melsincostan/aoc2023/README.md

 # aoc2023

-Code and notes about trying to learn rust using AoC 2023 puzzles
+Code and notes about trying to learn rust using AoC 2023 puzzles // started late on 10.12.2023

 ## Thoughts
 ### Day 1